1977 British League season

-The 1977 Gulf British League season was the 43rd season of the top tier of speedway in the United Kingdom and the 13th season known as the British League.
+The 1977 Gulf British League season was the 43rd season of the top tier of motorcycle speedway in the United Kingdom and the 13th season known as the British League.

 Summary

 Newport had dropped down to the National League but their riders transferred to the Bristol Bulldogs so the league retained 19 teams.
 Cradley Heath reverted to their nickname of Heathens after four years of being called United.
 The league was sponsored by Gulf Oil for a third season.

 White City Rebels won the title in only their second season of existence.
 The London team caused a surprise with their consistent form throughout the season with heavy scoring of Gordon Kennett leading the team.
 The success came from a group of five other riders hitting around a seven average to support Kennett.
 The five were Englishmen Mike Sampson, Steve Weatherley and Trevor Geer, Pole Marek Cieślak and Finn Kai Niemi.
 Wolverhampton Wolves signed 18 year-old Danish rider Hans Nielsen.

 Kevin Holden of Poole Pirates had started the season in great form for his new club, following his move from Exeter Falcons.
-He was hitting over a 9 point average but sadly was killed during the home match against Reading on 27 April.
+He was hitting over a 9-point average but sadly was killed during the home match against Reading on 27 April.
 After sliding into the fence he ruptured a blood vessel of the heart.